nicholashibberd/bouncing-vim/README.md

 * Remove the comment symbols when joining lines with `J`.

+* Use 2-space soft tabs by defaults (it's overriden for some some languages with different conventions).

 ### Miscellaneous mappings

 * Leader is mapped to the popular `,` but `\` is still supported.